Agriculture in the Classroom: History

 In 1981, at the invitation of the U.S. Department of Agriculture, representatives of agricultural groups and educators came to a meeting in Washington, D.C., to discuss agricultural literacy.
 A national task force was selected from this group.
 Representation came from agriculture, business, education, and governmental agencies, some of whom were already conducting educational programs in agriculture.

 This new task force recommended that the U.S. Department of Agriculture would be the coordinator and that it would sponsor regional meetings to help states organize their own programs.
-They also urged the Department to encourage the support of other national groups.
+They also urged the department to encourage the support of other national groups.

 As a result, in 1981, the USDA established Agriculture in the Classroom, which has the endorsement of all living former Secretaries of Agriculture, the National Association of State Departments of Agriculture, the National Conference of States Legislatures, most of the Governors of the States, and the major agricultural organizations and commodity groups.
 Significant progress has been made through these partnerships of agriculture, business, education, government and dedicated volunteers.

 The late Dr. Norman Borlaug, a Nobel prize Laureate, wanted to make it known prior to his death in September 2009 that it was hard for him to stomach the disconnection American students in public education have with agriculture.
 In a message to Agriculture in the Classroom teachers, Dr. Borlaug encourages the educators that are in public and private schools to develop many more courses on agriculture and food production and also to make it compulsory for students to be enrolled in these classes.
 Borlaug also takes time to mention that only four percent of children in the industrialized countries and less than two percent in the United States are directly connected to a production-based agriculture farming operation.

-Currently, the program is discovering Christmas trees as shown on its website.